zkalmanson/AUDDIT/README.md

 Creators: Andrew Clark and Zach Kalmanson
 San Miguel Lab, NCSU College of Chemical and Biomolecular Engineering

 Installation instructions: download the AUDDIT installer .exe and run the application.
-No additional files are necessary to install it.
+The GUI is currently windows only, but Matlab scripts can be run on windows or mac OS.
+No additional files are necessary to run the GUI.

 Using AUDDIT
 ---------------